2005 Atlantic hurricane season: Hurricane Philippe

 On September 17, Tropical Depression Seventeen formed from a tropical wave about 350 mi east of Barbados.
 It quickly intensified into Tropical Storm Philippe while taking a track to the north-northwest.
 Early on September 19, Philippe attained hurricane status and reached peak winds of 80 mph a day later.
 Wind shear from an upper-level low caused the hurricane to weaken back to a tropical storm, exposing the center from the convection.
 On September 21, Philippe accelerated to the north and began moving around the upper-level low, which had extended to the surface and developed into a non-tropical cyclone.
 The storm briefly threatened Bermuda as it turned to the northwest and began a counterclockwise loop.
 On September 23, Philippe weakened to a tropical depression and later a remnant low; it was absorbed by the larger non-tropical cyclone a day later.

 Philippe brought gusty winds and moisture to Bermuda, with 0.15 in of precipitation reported on September 23.
 The circulation that absorbed Philippe dropped light rainfall on the island, and was responsible for the lowest barometric pressure during the month.
-When Philippe formed in September 17, Philippe became the earliest 16th named storm on record until the record was broken by 2020's Hurricane Paulette by 10 days.